nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

 3. **Modify an existing BGP neighbor**

-    Make a targeted change to an existing neighbor, for example, add a keepalive timer and a local-preference value to one of the neighbors.
+    Make a targeted change to an existing configured neighbor, for example, change keepalive and hold-time value to one of the neighbors.
+    /// tip

+    - From the `[/configure router "Base" bgp]` context, you can use `info neighbor *` to list all configured neighbors along with each respective configuration
+    ///

-    ??? example "modify configuration"
+    ??? example "modifying configuration"
         ``` bash
         (pr)[/configure router "Base" bgp]
-        A:admin@g4-pe2# neighbor "fd00:fde8::4:11" keepalive 30
+        A:admin@g4-pe2# neighbor "xxxx:xxxx::x:xx" keepalive 10

-        *(pr)[/configure router "Base" bgp]
+        *[gl:/configure router "Base" bgp]
-        A:admin@g4-pe2# neighbor "fd00:fde8::4:11" local-preference 170
+        A:admin@g4-pe2# neighbor "xxxx:xxxx::x:xx" hold-time seconds 30
         ```

+    Optionally you can use the `annotate` feature to leave a comment embedded in the configuration.
+Create a comment associated to the neighbor you are modifying.
+    ??? example "embedding comments using `annotate`"
+        ``` bash
+        *(pr)[:/configure router "Base" bgp]
+        A:admin@g4-pe2# annotate "this neighbor is being used to perform tests" neighbor "xxxx:xxxx::x:xx"
+        ```

     Use the `compare` command to review your staged changes before committing.

-    !!! example "compare"
+    ??? example "reviewing pending changes with `compare`"
         ``` bash
         *(pr)[/configure router "Base" bgp]
         A:admin@g4-pe2# compare
+        +   # comment: this neighbor is being used to perform tests
-            neighbor "fd00:fde8::4:11" {
+            neighbor "xxxx:xxxx::x:xx" {
+        +       keepalive 10
+        +       hold-time {
-        +       keepalive 30
+        +           seconds 30
-        +       local-preference 170
+        +       }
             }
         ```
     The `*` in the prompt indicates there are uncommitted changes in the candidate configuration.